MANISHBMK10/FIFO/README.md

 TPU stands for "Tensor Processing Unit" and Systolic Array is heart of TPU.
 ### Image of TPU-
 ![](https://github.com/MANISHBMK10/FIFO/blob/main/ASYNC_FIFO_TPU.png)
-**Multiply and Accumulate(MAC) units are the base of Systolic Array.
+**Multiply and Accumulate(MAC)** units are the base of Systolic Array.
 I've implemented 16 MAC units to form a Systolic array i.e 4*4 matrices mutliplication.<br/>
-The input values gets loaded into Feature Memory and Weight Memory. <br/>**
+The input values gets loaded into Feature Memory and Weight Memory. <br/>
 ### Image of MAC -
 ![](https://github.com/MANISHBMK10/FIFO/blob/main/MAC.png)
-**These 8-bit values are loaded  into cloumn-wise Asynchronous FIFOs from Weight Memory and Feature Memory as Memory clock domain is different from systolic array clock domain. <br/>
+These 8-bit values are loaded  into cloumn-wise Asynchronous FIFOs from Weight Memory and Feature Memory as Memory clock domain is different from systolic array clock domain. <br/>
 FIFOs are responsible to load the data into systolic array. <br/>
 As values get multiplied and passed down to other MAC units, they are passed through Quantization unit(i.e. which converts 24-bit values to 8-bit values).<br/>
 After Quantization, the values are gone through Activation unit(i.e. the output value is checked if it's greater than threshold value).<br/>
-Now, the vakues are updated into Asynchronous FIFOs and gets updated back into Feature Memory.<br/>**
+Now, the values are updated into Asynchronous FIFOs and gets updated back into Feature Memory.<br/>
 # Simulation Results
 ## Asynchronous FIFO Testbench results -<br/>
 ### C:\iverilog\bin>iverilog -o a tb_fifo.v top_fifo.v sync_w2r.v sync_r2w.v rempty.v wfull.v fifo_mem.v<br/>